How Many Teeth Do Humans Have? Kids vs. Adults Teeth

 Most babies are born without any teeth.
 But sometimes “milk teeth” are present at birth.
 These supernumerary (that’s our fancy term for “extra”) baby teeth are not part of your child’s typical smile makeup.
 Usually, milk teeth are extracted because they interfere with feeding.

-As your child starts getting their first tooth some 6-12 months later, they’ll consistently have new teeth start erupting until all 20 primary teeth (baby teeth) finally come in.
+As your child starts getting their first baby tooth some 6-12 months later, they’ll consistently have new teeth start erupting until all 20 primary teeth (baby teeth) finally come in.
 At that point, there will be a few years where nothing happens.
 But deep under their gums, their permanent adult teeth are already forming!

-Toddlers and preschoolers have:
+Baby teeth toddlers and preschoolers have:

 - 4 canines